Is your son or daughter thinking of applying for uni? If so, here's everything you need to know about student finance in England.

 Once you submit your details, this will be checked with HMRC, and if the details don’t match, you’ll be asked to provide evidence of your income.
 Remember, this is your information as an individual – if you have a partner, they’ll provide their details separately.

 Photocopies of evidence should be sent as soon as possible, as it can take up to six weeks to process applications.
 Evidence could include a P60 or recent payslips.
 If you’re divorced or separated, you may also be asked for proof of this.

 If accepted, your child will receive a letter stating their entitlement.

-Any home or EU student who studies/studied in the UK on or after 1 September 2012 will only start repaying their loan once their annual income is £26,575 or more before tax, no earlier than the April after they graduate.
+Any home or EU student who studies/studied in the UK on or after 1 September 2012 will only start repaying their loan once their annual income is £2,214 a month or more before tax, no earlier than the April after they graduate.
 (Applicable to anyone on the post-2012 repayment plan 2.)

 Student loan repayments are organised automatically through HMRC, and are taken directly from the graduate’s monthly salary - just like National Insurance and income tax payments.

-For detailed information on repaying student loans, visit the Government webpage on repaying your student loan.
+For detailed information on repaying student loans, visit the Government webpage.

 A student loan starts accruing interest from the day a student takes it out.
 While studies are ongoing, the interest rate will be 3% above the Retail Price Index (RPI) - a measure of inflation.

 Once a student graduates, their interest rate will depend on their income: